How to perfect your supermarket’s customer experience

 As an essential service – and at times one of the few places that people were allowed to go – grocery shops became a cornerstone of our mental and physical health.

-In the UK, one four-week period ending June 21st, 2020 showed an increase of 17.7%*1 in the sales volume of food and drink for home consumption, when compared with the previous year.
-While people were reducing the frequency of their visits to supermarkets, they were purchasing more items during each trip.
+In the UK, one four-week period ending June 21st 2020 showed an increase of 17.7%*1 in the sales volume of food and drink for home consumption, when compared with the previous year.
+While people were reducing the frequency of their visits to supermarkets, they were clearly purchasing more items during each trip.

-At the same time, supermarket operators were suddenly forced to tackle a whole host of challenges to provide a safe shopping experience for customers, from enhanced cleaning to removing open displays or sample tastings and ensuring proper distancing for staff and customers alike.
+At the same time, supermarket operators were suddenly forced to tackle a whole host of challenges in order to provide a safe shopping experience for customers, from enhanced cleaning to removing open displays or sample tastings and ensuring proper distancing for staff and customers alike.

 Equally, surges of panic buying affected supply as people stockpiled produce for fear of supplies running short.
 A series of Ipsos surveys*2 in early 2020 found that the majority of respondents expected shortages to be caused by panic buying, rather than supply chain disruptions – approximately 90% of people believed this in the UK.
 This belief, of course, only added fuel to the stockpiling fire.

 For organic stores in particular this exacerbated a long-standing issue.
 As one operator explained, “When something is out of stock, customers get angry because the product is not in the store.
 It happens a lot in the organic sector.
 They are used to other supermarkets where everything is always available, but the manufacturing line of organic products often runs out of raw materials.”